The Board protects the public by regulating professional engineering in Maine.

 Augusta, Maine 04333-0092

-You should include as much information as you have, such as the name of the person or company and the location or address of the project.
+Include as much information as you have, such as the name of the person or company and the location or address of the project.
 If you have any documents, please send a copy with the complaint.
+Make sure you keep a copy of anything you send to the Board.

-What happens after a Complaint is filed
+What happens once a Complaint is filed

 - The Board receives a signed complaint and supporting documents.